thecheatah/vapor-server-codegen/README.md

 ### 2. Implement API by creating Controllers

 Next, you will need to create controller classes for each of the APIs defined within the swagger.
+The swagger-codegen defaults to generating an API for each tag used in swagger spec.
 Each controller class will need to implement the specific API's interface as defined within the generated package.

 ```swift
 import Vapor